Tefx/PyD2M/README.md

 ```

 `conf/d2m.rc` is the default location for a PyD2M dataset's
 configuration.
 The configuration file is in YAML format.

-First, add
-the following context to this file:
+Let's add the following context to this file:

 ```
 - DATA: